Aegis: Tethering a Blockchain with Primary-Chain Stake: Introduction

 \section{Introduction}

-Blockchains like Ethereum~\cite{wood2015yellow} implement monetary systems and allow users to deploy \emph{smart contracts}~\cite{szabo1996smart} with arbitrary logic.
-The users issue \emph{transactions} to exchange assets and interact with smart contracts.
+Blockchains, such as Ethereum~\cite{wood2015yellow}, implement monetary systems and allow users to deploy \emph{smart contracts}~\cite{szabo1996smart} with arbitrary logic.
+Users issue \emph{transactions} to exchange assets and interact with smart contracts.
 Blockchain~\emph{nodes} aggregate transactions into blocks, forming a chain that determines the system's state.
-But blockchains have limited throughput, often high latency, and are limited to deterministic execution.
-Numerous systems expand a \emph{primary blockchain} in various ways~\cite{l2beat2024locked}: Some offload computation to improve performance and reduce costs~\cite{starkware2023starkex,kalodner2018arbitrum}.
-Others aggregate exogenous data from various sources to enable smart contracts to interact with real-world information, also termed \emph{oracles} ~\cite{chainlink2023whitepaperV2, eoracle2024eoracle}.
-Additionally, certain systems focus on seeding verifiable randomness to support applications that require unpredictable and tamper-proof random number generation~\cite{celletti2023random}.

-In some cases, it is possible to implement an expansion as a separate \emph{Proof of Stake (PoS)} blockchain.
-PoS protocols allow users to \emph{stake}---lock their tokens as collateral~\cite{kiayias2017ouroboros,daian2019snow,damato2022attacks}.
-Until they \emph{unstake}---withdraw the collateral---they are \emph{active} nodes, allowed to create new blocks.
-If they misbehave, they are penalized via \emph{slashing}~\cite{buterin2015slasher}, losing all or part of their collateral.
-This approach works well for major blockchains that have reached a critical mass of participants and assets~\cite{coinmarketcap2024}.
-However, smaller nascent systems do not have sufficient reputation to rely on long-term participation of established nodes.
-Such nodes help new nodes that join the system to overcome long-range attacks~\cite{buterin2014weak,david2018praos}, where an adversary presents an alternative history, indistinguishable from the true one.
-Additionally, in smaller systems, the value of tokens and hence the collateral amounts are volatile, leaving the system vulnerable to hijacking by a well-funded adversary.

-To overcome this, stake can be managed on the primary blockchain, taking advantage of its decentralization and reliability: The nodes maintaining the expansion blockchain lock their stake on the primary chain.
-They agree on the series of blocks using a consensus protocol~\cite{castro1999practical}.
-Tools for such staking already exist in prominent blockchains like EigenLayer~\cite{eigenlayer} on Ethereum and Subnets~\cite{avalanche2022subnets} on Avalanche~\cite{rocket2019scalable}.
-If nodes misbehave, they are penalized by losing their deposit on the primary chain.
-The underlying consensus protocol guarantees safety and liveness assuming that a sufficient majority of nodes are \emph{correct}, i.e., follow the protocol.

-Prior work~(\secQuickRef{sec:related}) extensively explored \emph{reconfiguration} of nodes in Byzantine Fault Tolerant (BFT) systems~\cite{lamport2010reconfiguring}, assuming correct nodes remain correct indefinitely.
-But, at least in our case, this does not hold.
-A user can unstake on the primary chain at any time, removing their collateral and hence their incentive to follow the expansion chain protocol.
-Therefore, a node that is active when it is defined in a primary block might not be active by the time an Aegis block is generated.
-Additionally, like the aforementioned PoS protocols, such an expansion chain is vulnerable to long-range attacks.
+As blockchain adoption grows, scalability has emerged as a critical challenge~\cite{chauhan2018blockchain,zhou2020solutions}.
+Blockchains have limited throughput, often high latency, and are restricted to deterministic execution.
+To address these limitations and implement new functionality, new blockchains are created~\cite{coinmarketcap2024}.
+These new chains are either independent or~\emph{Layer-twos (L2s)} that expand existing blockchains \footnote{Not all L2s are blockchains by themselves, but many are~\cite{l2beat2024locked}.}.